-Inc Incomplete: Course work was not completed.
-If the work is not completed within the time limit for incompletes, three weeks after end of semester, incompletes convert to a failing grade.
-Course may be repeated; however, failing grade remains on transcript, though it will not then be calculated into grade point average, while the grade for the repeated course will be calculated into grade point average.
+INC Incomplete: Course work was not completed.
+A permanent grade if the work is not completed within the time limit for incompletes and will count as a zero for calculating grade point average.
+Course may be repeated, however, incomplete grade remains on transcript, though it will not then be calculated into grade point average, while the grade for the repeated course will be calculated into grade point average.
 (See II.H.3.
 Incompletes.)